Rami Hamdallah: Prime Minister of Palestine (2013–2019)

 On 29 January 2019 Hamdallah and his government handed their resignation to President Abbas, who accepted the request on the following day.
-He was replaced by Mohammad Shtayyeh in April 2019.
+He was replaced by Mohammad Shtayyeh on 14 April 2019.

+Post Prime Minister

+In April 2024 Hamdallah was appointed by Abbas to head the Central Election Commission.

 Personal life

 Three of his children, 11-year-old twins and a 9-year-old boy, were killed in a car accident in 2000.
 He and his wife had another daughter afterwards.